gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ## CloudFront Signed URL / Signed Cookie

-- Say you want to distribute paid shared content to premium users over the world
+- Say you want to distribute paid shared content to premium users around the world
 - We can use CloudFront Signed URL / Cookie and need to attach a policy that defines:
   - URL expiration
   - Allowed IP ranges to access the data from